Piwen Karkar

-Piwen Karkar (born 1995) is an international Papua New Guinea lawn bowler.
+Piwen Karkar (born 18 March 1995) is an international Papua New Guinea lawn bowler.

 Bowls career

 Commonwealth Games

 Karkar represented Papua New Guinea in the triples and fours at the 2018 Commonwealth Games.

 World Championships

-In 2020 she was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2020, she was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.
+In 2023, she was selected again as part of the team to represent papua New Guinea at the 2023 World Outdoor Bowls Championship.
+She participated in the women's singles and the women's pairs events.

 Asia Pacific

 Piwen won a silver medal in the pairs with Catherine Wimp at 2019 Asia Pacific Bowls Championships in the Gold Coast, Queensland.